Black Stone: Desecrations

-The Stone has suffered repeated desecrations and damage over the course of time.
+The Stone has suffered repeated desecrations and damage over time.
 It is said to have been struck and smashed to pieces by a stone fired from a catapult during the Umayyad Caliphate's siege of Mecca in 683.
 The fragments were rejoined by Abd Allah ibn al-Zubayr using a silver ligament.
 In January 930, it was stolen by the Qarmatians, who carried the Black Stone away to their base in Hajar (modern Eastern Arabia).
-According to Ottoman historian Qutb al-Din, writing in 1857, the Qarmatian leader Abu Tahir al-Jannabi set the Black Stone up in his own mosque, the Masjid al-Dirar, with the intention of redirecting the hajj away from Mecca.
-This failed, as pilgrims continued to venerate the spot where the Black Stone had been.
+According to Ottoman historian Qutb al-Din, writing in 1857, the Qarmatian leader Abu Tahir al-Jannabi set the Black Stone up in his own mosque, the Masjid al-Dirar "Mosque of Dissent", with the intention of redirecting the Hajj away from Mecca.
+This attempt failed, as pilgrims continued to venerate the spot where the Black Stone had been located.

 According to the historian al-Juwayni, the Stone was returned twenty-three years later, in 952.
-The Qarmatians held the Black Stone for ransom, and forced the Abbasids to pay a huge sum for its return.
-It was wrapped in a sack and thrown into the Friday Mosque of Kufa, accompanied by a note saying "By command we took it, and by command we have brought it back."
+The Qarmatians held the Black Stone for ransom and attempted to force the Abbasids to pay a huge sum for its return.
+It was wrapped in a sack and thrown into the Great Mosque of Kufa, accompanied by a note saying "By command we took it, and by command we have brought it back."
 Its abduction and removal caused further damage, breaking the stone into seven pieces.
 Its abductor, Abu Tahir, is said to have met a terrible fate; according to Qutb al-Din, "the filthy Abu Tahir was afflicted with a gangrenous sore, his flesh was eaten away by worms, and he died a most terrible death."
 To protect the shattered stone, the custodians of the Kaaba commissioned a pair of Meccan goldsmiths to build a silver frame to surround it, and it has been enclosed in a similar frame ever since.

 In the 11th century, a man allegedly sent by the Fatimid caliph al-Hakim bi-Amr Allah attempted to smash the Black Stone but was killed on the spot, having caused only slight damage.
 In 1674, according to Johann Ludwig Burckhardt, someone allegedly smeared the Black Stone with excrement so that "every one who kissed it retired with a sullied beard".
 According to the archaic Sunni belief, by the accusation of one boy, the Persian of an unknown faith was suspected of sacrilege, where Sunnis of Mecca "have turned the circumstance to their own advantage" by assaulting, beating random Persians and forbidding them from Hajj until the ban was overturned by the order of Muhammad Ali.
-The explorer Sir Richard Francis Burton pointed out on the alleged "excrement action" that "it is scarcely necessary to say that a Shi'a, as well as a Sunni, would look upon such an action with lively horror", and that the real culprit was "some Jew or Christian, who risked his life to gratify a furious bigotry".
+The explorer Richard Francis Burton pointed out on the alleged "excrement action" that "it is scarcely necessary to say that a Shi'a, as well as a Sunni, would look upon such an action with lively horror", and that the real culprit was "some Jew or Christian, who risked his life to gratify a furious bigotry".